7 Cringe-Worthy Habits That Keep Christians Stuck In Debt & How To Find Freedom!

 One of the best ways to make sure you never get out of debt is to never actually calculate how much debt you have.

-This was one of my favorites methods for staying in debt.
+This was one of my favorite methods for staying in debt.

 Yes, I may have known how much I owed on my Discover card or American Express card but writing down the balances of all of my cards and my student loans and personal loans and then adding them up?